Child Nutrition Program

 No Cost for Students Only

 Parents are encouraged to eat a meal when visiting the schools.
-The meal pattern for lunch is: one serving of meat, one of bread, one of fruit, one of vegetable and one of milk.
+The meal pattern for lunch is: one serving of meat, one of bread, one of fruit, one of the vegetables, and one of milk.

 Any changes to the regular school meal for medical or special dietary reasons must be appropriately documented.
 Either a physician's statement or a diet prescription that includes what necessary diet changes or modifications are to be made is required to modify the student's meal pattern.
 This information shall be kept in the cafeteria manager's office and the SFA central office.
 Statements from parents stating a student's allergy to milk or other items will not be accept